Berta Bergman

-Berta Bergman (née Bergmann; 10 May 1894-15 January 1945) was a Bosnian Jewish physician and partisan.
+Berta Jozefa Bergman (née Bergmann; 10 May 1894–15 January 1945) was a Bosnian Jewish physician and partisan.
 She is also well known for being the first woman to finish high school in Bosnia.

 Early life

-Berta Bergman was born 10 May 1894 in Sarajevo, Austria-Hungary (modern day Bosnia and Herzegovina) to a family of German-speaking Jews.
-The eldest of four daughters, her mother Ernesta and her father Joseph were Ashkenazi Jews from Vienna.
-Both moved to Sarajevo during the Austro-Hungarian occupation of Bosnia as her father worked as a railway engineer for the Imperial Royal Austrian State of Railways.
+Berta Bergman was born 10 May 1894 in Sarajevo, Austria-Hungary (modern day Bosnia and Herzegovina) to a family of German-speaking Ashkenazi Jews from Vienna.
+The eldest of four daughters, her parents Jozef and Ernestina had moved to Sarajevo during the Austro-Hungarian occupation of Bosnia, as Jozef worked as a railway engineer for the Imperial Royal Austrian State of Railways.
 Despite the family having a strong financial income, Bergman's mother vowed to secure a higher education for her daughters.

-The girls first attended gymnasium in Mostar to achieve this.
-Berta and her older sister Marija made headlines when in 1905, they became the first female pupils in Mostar Gymnasium.
-In February 1912, the Croatian newspaper Narodna obrana published a report saying that Berta was the first female in Bosnia and Herzegovina to graduate from school.
+Berta and her older sister Marija made headlines when they became the first female pupils at Mostar Gymnasium in 1905.
+In February 1912, the Croatian newspaper Narodna obrana published a report saying that Berta was the first woman in Bosnia and Herzegovina to graduate from school.
 She went on to study medicine at the University of Vienna, graduating in 1918.
-All her younger sisters would also receive their degrees.
-Her sister Marija became the first Bosnian woman to be awarded a doctorate.
+All her younger sisters would also receive university degrees; her sister Marija became the first Bosnian woman to be awarded a doctorate.